Distributional Limit Theory for Optimal Transport: One-dimensional central limit theorems

 \subsection{Limits for optimal transportation plans and maps.}

-When $p>1$ and one of the probabilities in the OT problem gives has a density (this can be relaxed, see Theorem 2.44 in \cite{villani}) the OT plan is given by a map, that is, is of type $\pi=(Id \times T)\sharp P$.
-This general result has also a particularly simple formulation in the one-dimensional case, since the joint probability $(F^{-1},G^{-1})\sharp \ell_{|(0,1)}$ is an optimal plan for all the $c_p$ cost functions, $p\geq 1$.
-We recall that $F^{-1}$ is also the unique optimal transportation map from $\ell_{|(0,1)}$ to $P$.
+When $p>1$ and one of the {marginals} admits a density (this can be relaxed, see Theorem 2.44 in \cite{villani}) the OT plan is given by a map, that is, is of type $\pi=({\rm I}_d,T)\sharp P$.
+This general result has also a particularly simple formulation in the one-dimensional case, since the joint probability $(F^{-1},G^{-1})\sharp \ell_{(0,1)}$, {where $\ell_{(0,1)}$ denotes uniform Lebesgue measure on $[0,1]$,} is an optimal plan for all the $c_p$ cost functions, $p\geq 1$.
+We recall that $F^{-1}$ is also the unique optimal transportation map from {$\ell_{(0,1)}$} to $P$.
 Hence, distributional limit theory for optimal plans and maps can, in this case, be formulated in terms of the natural estimator of the quantile function, namely, the empirical quantile function, $F_n^{-1}$.
-This is a left-continuous, piecewise constant map, with $F_n^{-1}(t)=X_{(i)}$ for $\frac{i-1}n<t\leq \frac i n$, $i=1,\ldots,n$, where $X_{(i)}$ denotes the $i$-th order statistic associated to the sample $X_1,\ldots,X_n$ of i.i.d. observations from $P$.
+This is a left-continuous, piecewise constant map, with $F_n^{-1}(t)=X_{(i)}$ for $\frac{i-1}n<t\leq \frac i n$, $i=1,\ldots,n$, where $X_{(i)}$ denotes the $i$-th order statistic associated to the sample $X_1,\ldots,X_n$ of i.i.d.\ observations from $P$.
 Now, the natural object to look at is the \textit{quantile process}

 It is well known that $v_n(t)$ is asymptotically Gaussian if $P$ has a density such that $f(F^{-1}(t))>0$.
-The natural setup to look for a functional CLT for $v_n$ is, in turn, $L_p(0,1)$: if we prove that $v_n \underset w \longrightarrow \mathbb{V}$ for some $L_p(0,1)$-valued random element then we would get, by the continuous mapping theorem that $n^{p/2}\mathcal{T}_p(P_n,P)=\|v_n\|_{L_p}^p \underset w \longrightarrow \|\mathbb{V}\|_{L_p}^p$, recovering the conclusion of Theorem \ref{null_case_1d}.
+The natural setup to look for a functional CLT for $v_n$ is, in turn, $L_p(0,1)$: if we prove that $v_n\underset w \to \mathbb{V}$ for some $L_p(0,1)$-valued random element then we would get, by the continuous mapping theorem that $n^{\frac{p}{2}}\mathcal{T}_p(P_n,P)=\|v_n\|_{L_p}^p\underset w \to \|\mathbb{V}\|_{L_p}^p$, recovering the conclusion of Theorem \ref{null_case_1d}.
 This can be made precise.
 For completeness we include next a formal statement of this fact.

 \begin{theorem} Assume $P$ has a continuous density $f$ such that $f\circ F^{-1}$ is continuous in $(0,1)$ and monotonic in a neighbourhood of $0$ and $1$.
 Assume also that $J_p(P)<\infty$ for some $p\geq 1$.
 Set